THE BEST LAS VEGAS PROPERTIES

 HUD-1 settlement statement.

-price of the property) incurred by buyers and sellers in transferring ownership
+the price of the property) incurred by buyers and sellers in transferring

 commissions, discount points, origination fees, attorney's fees, taxes, title